seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/07/README.md

 - My session was skipped today. - 2025, Saturday, March 8th to 2025, Saturday, May 10th
 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster.
 Unfortunately, after my 77 day hiatus, I was unable to double my offline earnings, or double my angel claim, as I feared an ad would crash the game, and take away all earnings.
 I would try this again on Mars. - 2025, Saturday, May 17th
 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster. - 2025, Saturday, May 24th

-</details>

 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster. - 2025, Saturday, May 31st

+</details>

+- My session was skipped today. - 2025, Saturday, June 7th

 </details>